Israel-Shav/Assembler-Project/README.md

 For any issues, questions and ideas turn to the Issues tab.

 ## Usage
+1) cd ./assembler
+2) make
-`./assembler file1 file2 file3 ...` Will start the processing of each file (specify WITHOUT extension!).
+3) `./assembler file1 file2 file3 ...` Will start the processing of each file (specify WITHOUT extension!).
 No support for double-quoting file names.

 ## Project structure:
     Modules: